Christopher Judge: Personal life

 Judge married his wife, Gianna Patton, in 2011 after ten years of dating.
 Judge is involved with the Boys & Girls Clubs of Canada and is an avid golfer.

-His son, Cameron, is a professional Canadian football linebacker for the Toronto Argonauts; Cameron played college football for UCLA and was drafted 2nd overall in the 2017 CFL draft.
-His other son, Christopher Jordan, played college football for Cal Poly and was drafted 71st overall in the 2019 CFL draft.
+His first son, Cameron, is a professional Canadian football linebacker for the Toronto Argonauts; Cameron played college football for UCLA and was drafted 2nd overall in the 2017 CFL draft.
+His younger son, Christopher Jordan, played college football for Cal Poly and was drafted 71st overall in the 2019 CFL draft.

 According to tweets from Judge, he could not walk in 2019, and he had to undergo surgery to have both his hips replaced, alongside back and knee surgery.

 Awards and nominations

 In 2002, Judge was nominated for a Saturn Award in the category of Best Supporting Actor in a Television Series for his work on Stargate SG-1.

-On February 13, 2019 at the 22nd Annual D.I.C.E.
+On February 13, 2019, at the 22nd Annual D.I.C.E.
 Awards, Judge accepted the award for Outstanding Achievement in Character for his performance as Kratos in God of War.
 During 2023's 26th Annual D.I.C.E.
 Awards, Judge again accepted the award for Outstanding Achievement in Character for the same role in God of War Ragnarök.

 In 2019, Judge was nominated for the British Academy Games Award for Performer at the 15th British Academy Games Awards, but he lost to his co-star Jeremy Davies.
 He was subsequently nominated for and won the Performer in a Leading Role at the 19th British Academy Games Awards in 2023.

 In 2022, Judge won the award for Best Performance at the Game Awards 2022 for his role in God of War Ragnarök as Kratos.